 When meal planning, you should try to incorporate at least one new dish into your schedule each week to keep things exciting.

-When we create our meal plans, we make sure to include one new recipe a week, and we make sure we have everything we need to make it happen.
+When we create our meal plans, we make sure to include one new recipe a week.
+Then we make sure we’ll have all the ingredients to make it.

-Meal planning will save you so much time, money, and stress later on.
+These meal planning benefits will save you so much time, money, and stress every week.

 So if you haven’t started meal planning yet, I highly suggest you give it a shot!

 These meal planning benefits outweigh the time it takes and helps you to be less stressed.